Rimay/BTree/README.md

-# BTree
+# BTree :deciduous_tree:
 This is a implementation of b tree data structure on database queries

 ## Features
 - Create a B+-tree index file for the Student table on the StudentId field.
 The leaf node contains <StudentID, recordID>.